+- Make sure the lamps are off.

+Undo the screws to remove the outer

-- 1. Make sure the lamps are off. - 2.
-Undo the screws to remove the outer lens and access the bulbs. - 3.
-Remove the bulb by pulling it straight out. - 4.
-Install the new bulb in reverse order.
+- Undo the screws to remove the outer lens and access the bulbs.

+- 3. Remove the bulb by pulling it straight out.

+- 4. Install the new bulb in reverse order.